wpgp/imcover/README.md

 5. Copy your token somewhere safe and don’t share it!
 You will need it for the next step.

-Now, in `R` you can install the package.
+Now, in `R`, you can install the package.
 In the following command insert your token as a string:

 ``` r
 devtools::install_github('wpgp/imcover@main', auth_token = 'YOUR TOKEN')